 The Town of Berkeley

-Carolina Avenue in the nearby fictional town of Berkeley is the locale of various scenes: an Esso station, Lil’s Diner, LeBlanc’s dry goods emporium, Berkeley Bank and Trust, Jennings Funeral Parlor, an A&P, Berkeley Public Library, Hardaway’s Billiard Parlor, and a Western Union Office.
+Carolina Avenue in the nearby fictional town of Berkeley, Virginia, is the locale of various scenes: an Esso station, Lil’s Diner, LeBlanc’s dry goods emporium, Berkeley Bank and Trust, ABC Store, Jennings Funeral Parlor, an A&P, Berkeley Public Library, Hardaway’s Billiard Parlor, and a Western Union Office.

 The Tales

-Here are the chapter titles to-date and the approximate number of words.
+These are the short stories composed to-date and the approximate number of words.

 VI.
 Jerry and the Widow 8,500